Tainted-Fool/Auto-AD/README.md

 # New-ADUsers
-A powershell script that imports a CSV files and creates active directory users from it
+A powershell script that imports a CSV file and creates active directory users from it.

-Note: The CSV file has to be a certain way to utilized this script.
-Double check your columns so they match mine or edit script to match your specifics
+Note: The CSV file has to be a certain way for this script to work.
+Double check your columns so they match mine or edit the script to match your specifics.